TEAMuP-dev/HARP/tools/model_agent/OVERVIEW.md

   inputs/outputs stay locked to what the real wrapper used; the LLM only writes the missing dependencies and inference code.
 - `generate-recipe-from-llm` — have an **LLM write an entire recipe from scratch** for *any* model, even frameworks we have no template for.
+Add `--space <author/space>` to ground the LLM on an existing Space's real source (its `app.py` + modules) so the wrapper reuses the actual functions and UI instead of guessing from the README — essential for app-like Spaces.
 - `list-models` — see which LLM models your API key is allowed to use (handy when a model name is rejected).